almachelouche/middleman/content/email/PH/Ford Ranger Raptor.md/Owner.md

 path='email_modules/singles/copy'
 color='''white'''

-	copy = '''Hello #Name#<br /><br />As a valued Ford owner, we want give you an exclusive look at the new Ranger Raptor.
+	copy = '''As a valued Ford owner, we want give you an exclusive look at the new Ranger Raptor.
 Before anyone else sees it.<br /><br />Ever since we released the Ranger Raptor into the wild, the world has been talking.
 No big surprise!
 The ultimate machine for high-speed off-roading creates quite an impression.<br /><br />Click the link below to see exactly what industry insiders and truck lovers across Asia have to say.
 And stand by for this off-road wonder to join the Ford lineup in 2018.'''

 [[module]]
 path='email_modules/spacer/default'